raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 # define a function to update the LED matrix
 def active_status():
+  """
+  A function to update the LED matrix regularly to show that the experiment is progressing
+  """
     # a list with all possible rotation values
     orientation = [0,90,270,180]
     # pick one at random